China's ambitious plans for Space Exploration

 This was followed up with an ambitious project Shuguang One 曙光一号 which aimed to launch people into space, however it was shelved in 1972 amidst domestic political turmoil.

-A significant new impetus to China's space ambitions began when the China Aerospace Industry Corporation (National Space Bureau ➚) was founded in June 1993.
+A significant impetus to China's space ambitions began when the China Aerospace Industry Corporation (National Space Bureau ➚) was founded in June 1993.
 By 1999 it had created a long term plan for space exploration and development.
-Project 921/1 was renamed Shenzhou 神舟 meaning roughly Ship of the Heavens.The plan has progressed step-by-step, proving the technology is reliable at each stage.
-It was in 15th October 2003 that China launched Shenzhou 5 ➚ - its first manned orbit into space.
+Project 921/1 was then renamed Shenzhou 神舟 meaning roughly Ship of the Heavens.
+It has progressed step-by-step, proving the technology is reliable before moving to the next stage.
+It was on 15th October 2003 that China launched Shenzhou 5 ➚ - its first manned orbit around the planet.
 The Chinese astronaut, Lt.
 Colonel Yang Liwei, spoke of China's ambitions in Space exploration with the aim of a moon landing.
-China had become the third country to put people into Space.
+China had become only the third country to put people into space.
 The next rocket launch in the program was Shenzhou 6 on 12th October 2005 when two men were put into orbit for five days, returning safely to Earth.
 In 2008 Colonels Zhai Zhigang, Jing Haipeng , and Liu Boming undertook China's first three man mission in Shenzhou 7 神舟七号.

 Part of the plan is to build a Chinese space laboratory on the lines of the International Space Station ➚.
-On September 29, 2011, China launched Tiangong 1 ➚ ‘Heaven palace’ its first space lab, which is due to be superseded by Tiangong 2 ➚, in 2016.
-An even larger space station is planned to be put in orbit 基本型空间站 jī běnxíngkōng jiān zhàn in 2020.
+On September 29, 2011, China launched Tiangong 1 ➚ ‘Heaven palace’ its first space lab, which has now been superseded by Tiangong 2 ➚, in 2016.
+An even larger space station is planned to be put in orbit 基本型空间站 Jī běnxíngkōng jiān zhàn in 2020.

 China has a number of rocket launch centers.
 Jiuquan Satellite Launch Center, Inner Mongolia is the oldest and most heavily used; it launched Shenzhou 5 to Shenzhou 9.
 The Taiyuan Satellite Launch Center, Shanxi is mainly used for ballistic missile launch testing; while the Xichang Satellite Launch Center, Sichuan has launched satellites in the past including Cheng'e 1, but is to be superseded by the new Wenchang center.
 Wenchang Launch Center ➚, Hainan is the latest launch center to be developed.
 It is built on the coast allowing transport of the huge rockets by sea rather than over-land.
 Because it is so far south, nearer the equator, it will be able to launch heavier payloads into equatorial orbits.

-China has had ambitions to build large solar power stations ➚ in earth orbit that will then beam microwave energy to static receivers on Earth.
+China has had ambitions to build large solar power stations ➚ in earth orbit that would then beam microwave energy to static receivers on Earth.
 The materials to build such satellite power stations could be mined from the moon and so avoid the huge expense and danger of launching them from Earth.

-Copyright © Chinasage 2012 to 2016
+Copyright © Chinasage 2012 to 2019